How do CJV normally handle foreign names?

 Foreign names in Japanese are usually transliterated into katakana (syllabic phonetic script).

 For English it should be kept in mind that the transliteration is normally based on British English.
-The 'r' in 'part' ( paato) or at the end of 'potter' ( pottaa) disappears.
-The 'o' in 'pot' is rounded and short, shortness being indicated by a doubling of the consonant ( potto).
-An American might be tempted to render 'pot' as paato, reflecting American pronunciation, but this is not the usual practice in Japanese.
+The 'r' in 'part' (パート paato) or at the end of 'potter' (ポッター pottaa) disappears.
+The 'o' in 'pot' is rounded and short, shortness being indicated by a doubling of the consonant (ポット potto).
+For Americans it might be tempting to render 'pot' as パート paato and 'Potter' as パトル patoru, reflecting American pronunciation, but this is not the usual practice in Japanese.

 Aside from English, different conventions exist for different languages.
 There are special rules for French names based on French pronunciation, special rules for German names, etc.